GitHub Pull Request Visualizer

 - What is the avg. execution duration of the most failed tests in the particular pull request?

 To answer these needs in a single pane of glass, Foresight provides the ability to view your PRs in a holistic manner.
+It provides granular visibility into GitHub workflows, tests, and pull requests.
 See the below how it works video:

 You may need to take a step back and have an overview of your PRs to make sure everything is on track.
 Looking at the success/failure status, duration, cost, and test gap; you can come to an initial decision to deep dive in a PR or not.